Lilian Harvey: Emigration from Germany

 As she was still in touch with her Jewish colleagues, Harvey was placed under close observation by the Gestapo.
-Nevertheless she pushed the career of her protégé, director Paul Martin, performing in his screwball comedy Lucky Kids (1936) and further successful movies for the UFA until 1939, such as Seven Slaps, the biographical film Fanny Elssler (1937) together with Willy Birgel and Capriccio; as well as Frau am Steuer in 1939.
+Nevertheless she pushed the career of her protégé, director Paul Martin, performing in his screwball comedy Lucky Kids (1936) and further successful movies for UFA until 1939, such as Seven Slaps, the biographical film Fanny Elssler (1937) together with Willy Birgel and Capriccio; as well as Woman at the Wheel in 1939.

 In June 1937 Harvey had helped the choreographer Jens Keith, prosecuted under the homosexual acts Paragraph 175, by posting a bail for him.
 Released from custody, Keith escaped to Paris; this led to a stern interrogation by the Nazi authorities.
-He subsequently returned to Berlin and UfA.
-In spring 1939, Harvey left Germany and her real-estate fortune, which was confiscated; she was to be deprived of her German citizenship in 1943 because she had performed for French troops.
+He subsequently returned to Berlin and UFA.
+In spring 1939, Harvey left Germany without her real-estate fortune, which was confiscated; she was to be deprived of her German citizenship in 1943 because she had performed for French troops.

-Harvey went to live at her residence in Juan-les-Pins in Vichy France.
-In France she made two movies in 1940 – Serenade and Miquette (her last), both directed by Jean Boyer.
-After the occupation of southern France by German forces in November 1942, Harvey emigrated to the USA spending most of the time in Los Angeles working as a volunteer nurse, but also went on tour performing in Noël Coward's Blithe Spirit.
+Harvey went to live at her residence in Juan-les-Pins in France.
+In France she made two movies before the German invasion in 1940 – Serenade and Miquette (her last), both directed by Jean Boyer.

+After the occupation of southern France by German forces in November 1942, Harvey emigrated to the United States.
+She spent most of the time in Los Angeles working as a volunteer nurse, but also went on tour performing in Noël Coward's Blithe Spirit.

 After World War II

-After the war, Harvey moved to Paris.
+On May 19th 1947, Harvey flew to Paris to star in the hit revue Paris Qui S'Amuse by Jean Valmy and Jules Borkon; she also took the opportunity to recover her requisitioned French villa.
 In the following years, she travelled as a singer through Scandinavia and Egypt.
 In 1949, she returned to West Germany giving several concerts.
 Harvey retired to the resort town of Antibes on the French Riviera, where she operated a souvenir shop and raised edible snails.
 In 1955/1956 she met Else Wirth on a tour of the GDR, who from then on became her partner and colleague.
 Harvey received compensation in the form of a pension from the federal government for the assets confiscated during the Nazi era.